Circuitscape/Omniscape.jl/docs/src/usage.md

 **`allow_different_projections`:** One of true, false.
 Defaults to false.
 If true, warnings about non-matching projections are suppressed.

+**`connect_four_neighbors_only`:** One of true, false.
+Defaults to false.
+Circuitscape creates a graph (network) by connecting cells to their four (Fig. 4) or eight immediate neighbors.
+The default is eight (four cardinal and four diagonal neighbors).
+Set `connect_four_neighbors_only` to true if you want to connect cells to their four cardinal neighbors only.

 #### Resistance reclassification
 Omniscape.jl allows you to reclassify categorical resistance surfaces internally based on a user-provided reclass table.
 This allows the user to avoid reclassifying rasters manually in a GIS, and can streamline your workflow.